Guidance for players

-Clubs and venues have been working hard to understand and interpret both the Government and our return to play guidelines to assess whether they can open safely, based on their own circumstances.
+Clubs and venues are working hard to understand and interpret both the Government and the England Squash return to play guidelines, to assess whether they can move safely to Phase 2 of the return to play phases, based on their own unique circumstances.

 Please be patient with your club/venue as they implement safety procedures to keep you and other players safe.
-Get in touch with them directly to find out if and when they will reopen, what their new rules are – including booking procedures – and whether they are operating reduced opening hours.
+Get in touch with them directly to find out if and when they will move to Phase 2 of the phased return to play, or indeed reopen if they haven’t yet been able to.
+Check what their rules are – including booking procedures – and whether they are operating reduced opening hours.

 Be mindful that your club/venue may not be able to meet the measures required to keep their staff, volunteers and members safe, and should they choose to remain closed, please respect their decision.